Luas tram system

 Luas services for passengers with disabilities

 All Luas trams and stops are wheelchair-accessible and there are designated parking spaces for people with disabilities.
 Each tram makes audio announcements and has electronic displays so you can tell where you are on your journey.
 You may bring your guide dog on board Luas trams.
-You can read more in our page about travelling on public transport with a disability or reduced mobility.
+You can read more about travelling on public transport with a disability or reduced mobility.

 Tickets

 Your ticket must be valid in all Luas zones you travel in.
 If you are using a Leap card, you must validate it at the beginning and end of your journey using the validator on the platform.
+Read the Leap Card FAQS for more information.

 The cost of your ticket will depend on the number of zones your journey covers.
 You can calculate the cost of your Luas journey in advance using the online fare calculator.

-You can see a guide to the different types of Luas tickets and view a summary list of fares (pdf) on luas.ie.
+You can see a guide to the different types of Luas tickets and view a summary list of fares on luas.ie.
 If you are an adult, you must carry a Luas or Dublin Bus photo identity card to use certain types of ticket.

 You may travel free on Luas if you have a Free Travel Pass.